 While coming up with a business idea that you actually believe has potential is one thing, finding the opportunities available to fuel it is another – something entrepreneurs sometimes struggle.
 For an entrepreneur starting out, it can be difficult to source investors for your business idea, but if you leverage the various sources readily available through the internet, your new business venture can receive the funding it needs to get it “up and running.”

-Below are six things to consider when looking for investment options for your startup:
+Below are six tips K2 Analytics wants you to consider when looking for investment options for your startup:

 Many entrepreneurs attempt to finance their new company by “bootstrapping” – which includes gathering any personal funds available to them from savings accounts to credit cards to home equity lines in some cases.
 The benefit of bootstrapping is that you won’t have to face monthly payments.
 However, it can be quite limiting, depending on the type of business.
 If you are looking to get your business off the ground quickly without putting your personal funds on the line, it may be advantageous to extend your search to an outside source of funding.